kkruecke/cplus-documentation/notes/variadic-templates.rst

 Get<...>() is a recursive template function.
 It terminates when k is zero, and the partial template specialization ``template<std::size_t, class...
 Ts> Get<0, Tuple<Ts...>& t)`` is then invoked that returns ``t.tail``.

-.. todo:: Explain how Get() returns the correct tail member of the hierarchy.
+.. todo:: Explain how get() returns the correct tail member of the hierarchy.
 Lastly explain how elem_type_holder deteremines the return type.
 Finally, add a template member ctor
     that takes forwarding arguments modeled after std::tuple.

 .. todo:: Show a better way to inmplement `tupple using C++17 <https://medium.com/@mortificador/implementing-std-tuple-in-c-17-3cc5c6da7277>`_.